Tips for keeping safe from fire during warm weather

 Barbecues are not permitted on balconies due to the fire safety risk they pose – this is in line with the terms of our tenancy and lease agreements.

-But if you have your own garden and are considering having a barbecue, please consider the following:
+If you have your own garden and are considering having a barbecue, please consider the following:

 • Be careful where you position your BBQ – we suggest on level ground, well away from anything flammable like sheds, fences, trees or tents.